Executive Summary

 Component III: Implementation

 A plan is intended to achieve an outcome.
-This is essentially a business plan.
+This is essentially a business plan, more specifically, social enterprise.
 It’s what you need and how to work to get the job done.
 There are eight modules to this part of the Blueprint:

 1. Economy, Finance and Enterprise